GrosserB/omnichannel-strategy-analysis/README.md

 <img src="./output/KNN_Match_City1.png" width="600" height="400"/>
 </p>

- *This chart shows the evolution of online sales in the time around the opening of a showroom for the areas neighboring the showroom relative to matched control group areas where no showroom opened.
-The online sales for both areas are indexed on the opening quarter (green: showroom "city 1", red: KNN-matched areas with no showroom)*
+  *This chart shows online sales for the areas neighboring a showroom relative to matched control areas where no showroom opened.
+The online sales for both areas are indexed on the opening year-quarter (green: showroom "city 1", red: KNN-matched areas with no showroom)*

 <br>